Giving feels so good

 OUR PHILOSOPHY OF VOLUNTEERISM

 At the end of the day, you will be exhausted yet rejuvenated; you will sleep like a baby and dream, dream, dream.
 You will discover, firsthand, that we all yearn for the same things, but that we all do not get the same opportunities.
-And we guarantee you that every day you will laugh, hear music, dance (if you wish), feel purposeful, be appreciated, and meet people you will swear you have known for a lifetime - people you will love instantly.
+And we guarantee you that every day you will laugh, hear music, dance (if you wish), feel purposeful, be appreciated, and meet people you will swear you have known for a lifetime and love instantly.